 Most of the blood substitute and organ preservation solutions being developed by the Company contain ingredients that are readily obtainable from multiple sources.
-However, Hextend, (TM) PentaLyte(TM) and other products being developed by the Company contain hydroxyethyl starch supplied to the Company by a pharmaceutical manufacturer that produces the same component under a contract with a third party for use in a plasma extender with which Hextend(TM) or one of the Company's other products might compete.
+However, Hextend, (TM) Pentalyte(TM) and other products being developed by the Company contain hydroxyethyl starch supplied to the Company by a pharmaceutical manufacturer that produces the same component under a contract with a third party for use in a plasma extender with which Hextend(TM) or one of the Company's other products might compete.
 BioTime is pursuing discussions with that pharmaceutical company and other manufacturers for the purpose of obtaining a source of supply.
 If such discussions are not fruitful, the Company may have to find a new source of the ingredient, and the new supplier would have to be approved by the FDA in order for the ingredient to be used in the commercial manufacture of blood substitute products in the United States.
 There is no assurance that any such alternate supply sources will be available on commercially reasonable terms, if at all.
-If commercially reasonable alternate supply sources are not available, the Company might decide to pursue development that is more readily available from FDA approved sources, or the Company might decide to manufacture the ingredient.
-There is no assurance that the Company exilable from FDA approved sources, are that the Company would have the financial or technical resources to establish a facility to manufacture the ingredient.
+If commercially reasonable alternate supply sources are not available, the Company might decide to pursue development of other versions of its solution that contain a chemically similar component that is more readily available from FDA approved sources, or the Company might decide to manufacture the ingredient.
+There is no assurance that the Company would have the financial or technical resources to establish a facility to manufacture the ingredient.
 See "BUSINESS--Manufacturing--Raw Materials."